 - 1. I back up my documents so I'll have the originals to go back to if the need arises. - 2.
 I use Document > Prepare documents for editing to apply the Typespec template. - 3.
 I use FileCleaner to clean up all kinds of common typographical and editorial problems. - 4.
 I apply paragraph styles to headings, block quotations, and so on. - 5.
-I again use the Document > Prepare documents for editing feature to lock pages and turn on revision marking.

-- 6. I edit the documents, using the various features of Editor's ToolKit and Microsoft Word.
+I again use the Document > Prepare documents for editing feature to lock pages and turn on revision tracking. - 6.
+I edit the documents, using the various features of Editor's ToolKit and Microsoft Word.
 I especially use the features that are accessible with the function keys, such as capping and lowercasing words, transposing words and characters, italicizing words, showing and stetting revisions, and so on.
 The customized function keys make all of these features a true pleasure to use. - 7.
-I use the Finish Edited Documents feature to unlock pages, turn off revision marking, and make revisions permanent. - 8.
-I give the finished documents to the typesetter.
+I use the Finish Edited Documents feature to unlock pages, turn off revision marking, make revisions permanent, and prepare the documents for typesetting in Adobe InDesign or other page layout programs.

-For me, Editor's ToolKit makes editing fast, easy, and efficient.
+For me, Editor's ToolKit makes line editing fast, easy, and efficient.
 I hope you enjoy it as much as I do.